-Supplementary Principle 5.2.1 Basic policy regarding business portfolio and the status of review of such portfolio for each business unit (on a consolidated basis).
-In the event that ROCE falls below its benchmark value during the medium-term management plan period, it will be designated as a "business requiring confirmation of continuation."
-In principle, during the following two years the continuity of the business will be verified and improvements and changes implemented, with a final decision on continuation of the business to be made in the year after.
+Supplementary Principle 5.2.1 Basic policy regarding business portfolio and the status of review of such portfolio two years the continuity of the business will be verified and improvements and changes implemented, with a final decision on continuation of the business to be made in the year after.
 The Board of Directors periodically monitors the status of businesses assigned this designation.
-In the Medium-Term Management Plan starting in 2021, the Company has set the benchmark value for ROCE at 5.5%.
+In the 3-Year Business Plan 2027, the Company has set the benchmark value for ROCE at 6.5%.